strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 Often it is part of some advanced customization.
 For example passing credentials to various injected agents or passing decryption keys to files mounted from a Secret as a volume (for example when an encrypted certificate store is mounted as a volume and should be used).

-In addition, we now have an asymmetry in the Strimzi API design:
+In addition, we now have an inconsistency in the Strimzi API design:
 * Users can now use Secrets and Config Maps as volumes in any container.
 * The [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) option for volumes has been deprecated and will be removed with the v1 CRD API.
 * Users can set environment variables as plain values in containers, except for Kafka Connect and MirrorMaker 2 containers.
 * The [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) option for environment variables based on Secrets and Config Maps can be defined for Kafka Connect and MirrorMaker 2 containers.
-  This part is currently not deprecated and not planned to be removed.
+  Unlike the option for configuring volumes, this part of the [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) option is currently not deprecated and not planned to be removed.

 ## Proposal